awhitemore/CNN-From-Scratch/README.md

 ## 🔄 Architecture Decisions

 ### **Why C++ Over Python?**
-- **Understanding**: Creating this CNN without the aid of standard ML libraies allowed me to learn the underworkings of this project
+- **Understanding**: Building this CNN from scratch, without relying on standard machine learning libraries in C++ or Python, gave me a deep understanding of the fundamentals behind CNNs.
+Implementing core functionality myself reinforced key concepts and significantly strengthened my grasp of how CNNs work under the hood.

 ### **Why This Architecture?**
 - **Simplicity**: Focuses on core CNN concepts without unnecessary complexity